The growing range of advertising effectiveness measurement methodologies:Characteristics and best ways to choose

 The need for advertising effectiveness measurement

+The environment surrounding advertising has changed significantly in recent years due to the diversification of media.
+Let’s first look at the changes in consumer media exposure behavior.
+Diagram 1 presents the trends in usage rates by device along with TV and smartphone usage rates by age group, tabulated from a device usage survey implemented by INTAGE.
 TV (terrestrial) still displays a higher usage rate than smartphones, but is declining year by year.
 This validates the impression that young people are turning away from TV, with the decline in usage rates particularly marked among those in their 20s and 30s.
 Smartphone usage rates are conversely dramatically up.
 This increase is particularly distinct among those in their 40s ~ 60s, and there seems to be room for further growth in future as well.

 Fig 1